Ruth Aaronson Bari: Community and personal life

 Bari was active in the Washington, DC community.
 In the early 1970s, Bari used a grant from the National Science Foundation to start a master's degree program in teaching mathematics.
 She felt that math teachers in DC public schools were not as well prepared as they needed to be.

 Her three daughters became influential in their fields.
 Judi Bari (1949–1997) was a leading labor and environmental activist and feminist, who lived and worked in Northern California.
 She survived an assassination attempt in 1990.
 Gina Kolata is a mathematics, health and science journalist for the New York Times.
-Martha Bari is an art historian at Hood College in Fredrick, Maryland.
+Martha Bari is an art historian at Hood College in Frederick, Maryland.

-Bari died on August 25, 2005 from complications of Alzheimer's disease.
+Bari died on August 25, 2005, from complications of Alzheimer's disease.
 She had lived in Silver Spring, Maryland since 1963 and was 87 years old at the time of her death.
 She was survived by her husband of 64 years of marriage, Arthur Bari (1913–2006).
 In addition to their three daughters, they had two grandchildren, including Lisa Bari.